 flying with a “button pusher / Grandson”, simply add our Co-Pilot Isolate Switch that will disconnect the ground to that appropriate Stick Grip(s).

 Specs, Data, Prices, and Parts List are subject to change without notice — we ship anywhere in the world !

 PLEASE remember, as you read my Stick Grip pages, since there are 65,536+ possible Stick Grip switch combinations, we just don’t have them built up sitting around here on the shelf.
 So, Please, please, PLEASE allow us some time, for we are VERY busy.
 We usually take about 2 to 3+ weeks to make up your Custom Stick Grips.
 But after a major air show ( such as SnF & OSH ), and/or allowing for before and after the holidays, it takes us longer.
-So, please allow us at least 4, to probably 6, weeks ( just like any other custom items from any other business ) for delivery of your CUSTOM Stick Grip(s) — which are assembled custom per your specifications ( the apocalypse, vendors, outside suppliers, air shows, holidays, illness, and vacations do sometimes drive this delivery time, too ).
+So, please allow us at least 4, to probably 6, weeks ( just like any other custom items from any other business ) for delivery of your CUSTOM Stick Grip(s) — which are assembled custom per your specifications ( any world wide pandemic &/or zombie apocalypse, vendors, outside suppliers, air shows, holidays, illness, and vacations do sometimes drive this delivery time, too ).
 And please know, we will endeavor to get them to you as fast as possible.